The Joy of Cleaning Cat Fountains

 The Miaustore Cat Fountain is advertised as a veterinarian recommended ceramic cat fountain with a lot of other qualities.
 This requires a bit of commentary.
 Veterinarians recommend fountains for cats.
 We found no specific veterinarian recommendation for this brand of fountain.

-The ceramics used are low-fire (they say to 2,210°F) meaning the clay is very porous and absorptive and should not be exposed to the hot, wet environment of a dishwasher.
+The ceramics used are low-fire meaning the clay is very porous and absorptive and should not be exposed to the hot, wet environment of a dishwasher.
 See this link.

-Also, the glaze is of course low-fire which make it less durable and may not stand up to repeated dishwasher exposure.
+Also, the glaze is of course low-fire which make it less durable and may not stand up to repeated dishwasher exposure or other use.
 The video shows the procedure for handwashing and assembling the fountain, which is how this fountain should be cleaned.

 The claim that this fountain needs no filtration must also be questioned.
 Any pump submersed in water a cat drinks from needs filtration.

 Why are we calling all this out?
 Because the realities of your product should be what sells them.
 Not misleading or false statements.